What Is Liver Disease?

 Comprehensive Medical History & Physical Exam

-He reviews your medical history, alcohol use, family history, and other risk factors.
+He examines your health history, alcohol consumption, family history among other risk factors.

 Blood Tests